Understanding the latest social media marketing statistics is critical to your marketing success today.

 How Companies are Leveraging Social Media Marketing

-Fortunately, companies are rising to the challenge posed by social media marketing.
-For one thing, they understand that it’s important to advertise on social media.
-Even small businesses are rapidly building a social media presence.
-For another, social media marketing is resulting in huge successes for brands of all sizes.
+Fortunately, companies are rising to the challenge posed by social media marketing strategies.
+For one thing, they understand that it’s important to advertise on social media, whether through influencer marketing or more general digital marketing.
+Even small businesses are rapidly building a social media presence to increase brand awareness and improve the average engagement rate of their posts.
+For another, social media marketing is resulting in huge successes for brands of all sizes–something that marketing professionals cannot afford to ignore.

 46. According to 90% of marketers, social media is very important to their clients and business.

 48 .
-93% of marketers do business on social media.
+Over 91% of marketers do business on social media.

 51. According to 93% of marketers, increased exposure for brands is the primary benefit of advertising on social media.